Mount Trashmore Park: Kids' Cove

 Kids' Cove, an innovative playground designed for children using children's ideas and input, is also located at Mount Trashmore Park, and opened in 1993.
 The playground is wheelchair-accessible and it was constructed totally by volunteers and coordinated by the Virginia Beach Jr. Woman's Club.

-A new, $1.4 million Kids' Cove reopened to the public in December 2010.
-The new playground is nearly twice the size of its predecessor.
+A $1.4 million Kids' Cove reopened to the public in December 2010.
+The playground was nearly twice the size of its predecessor.

+In 2023 the City of Virginia Beach announced a $1.6 million renovation of the playground, including a 3,200-square-foot extension of the park's amenities.
+The new area will be fully compliant with ADA guidelines, and will feature new hillside slides and concrete stairs closer to the playground, replacing the original "Helping Hands" mural on the old timber staircases.
+Construction began in 2024 and has yet to be completed, despite the city saying that it would be finished by late summer of the same year.

 Skate Park

 Mount Trashmore Skate Park is located in the northeast corner of the park, where numerous professional skateboarders have made appearances, including Tony Hawk.
 The 24000 sqft skate park opened in August 2003 features an extensive street course including an above-ground, 7 ft bowl.
 The park also has a competition-sized vert ramp over 13 ft tall and 40 ft wide.
-On 16 August 2006, a fire damaged a significant portion of the skate park.
+On August 16, 2006, a fire damaged a significant portion of the skate park.
 The skate park was completely rebuilt as of March 2007.